LahiruTjay/100-days-of-code/100-days-of-code-log.md

 July 12 : Had to skip because of some urgent work.
 Double time today.

 July 13 : Created the eureka discovery service and a eureka client.
-Had a tough time with multi module pom.xml dependancies.
-Have to look into pom.xml dependancy management
+Had a tough time with multi module pom.xml dependencies.
+Have to look into pom.xml dependency management

 #### Link to work : [https://github.com/LahiruTjay/spring-boot-microservices]